hcyogeesh/originalPython/Miscellaneous/toLearn.md

 10. Learn to solve through dictionary.
 11. Learn decent regex...also research whether all regex are same across all languages or not.
 12. Learn binary thing properly.
+13. To learn memory address thing, and to how not to return None while print -> print.